Remember when booking flights online first took off and everyone predicted it would be the end of travel agents?

 Read on for how to get a great deal through a travel agent…

-I was talking to Sam Fowler, Product and Marketing Manager at Go Holidays, last week and she was telling me that a lot of people who book their own flights online to grab cheap seats miss out on the accommodation options that are often thrown in for next to nothing.
+I was talking to a product manager from a large travel agency, and she was telling me that a lot of people who book their own flights online to grab cheap seats miss out on the accommodation options that travel agencies often throw in for next to nothing.

-For example, at the time of writing United Travel has return flights from Auckland and 2 nights in Sydney starting at $369.
+As another example, at the time of writing, her company had return flights from Auckland and two nights in Sydney starting at $369.
 I decided to check it out for myself so went online and searched for individual flights (about $320 was the cheapest I found) then I went onto the hotel website that this starting price is being calculated on and rooms start from NZ$95 per night.

 Therefore, the total to book this myself online = $500.
-But savings by booking this air/land package through United Travel = $130.
+But I would save $130 by booking this air/land package from the travel agency.

 So the total price to book this Fiji holiday myself: $1650.
-But the saving made by booking the United Travel air/land package = nearly $500.
+But the saving made by booking the travel agency air/land package = nearly $500.

 And that’s before we get to how valuable travel agents are now, post Covid, keeping up with all the rules and regulations and sorting out any delays or cancellations you might encounter.